Edualk12/virtualized-cybersecurity-lab-proxmox/attacks/Attack1.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 256 IP addresses (4 hosts up) scanned in 74.03 seconds
 ```

+#### Findings
+This version detection scan uses Nmap Scripting Engine (NSE) scripts to dig deeper, specifically running the banner script to grab the raw welcome text from open services.
+These automated NSE scripts act like plugins that extend Nmap's capability beyond basic port checking, allowing it to accurately unmask an Nginx gateway, a Windows Active Directory Domain Controller, and a host on this subnet.

 ```
   ┌──(klaude㉿klaudekali)-[~]